-Inspired by the brightly painted homes found in predominantly Latinx communities, Casita Triste aims at highlighting cultures that are integral to our community's social fabric.
+Inspired by the brightly painted homes in predominantly Latinx communities, Casita Triste aims to highlight cultures integral to our community's social fabric.
 Today, these vibrant neighborhoods are rapidly disappearing and being replaced by luxury condominiums and apartments which are often subsidized by city tax dollars.
-These new living spaces often attract more affluent "lifestyle renters" while displacing existing working class families.
-Combined with the lack of affordable housing, the Dallas City Council rejected efforts last year to strengthen housing voucher protections.
-The U.S. Department of Housing and Urban Development (HUD) has also accused Dallas city officials of misusing federal funds, these ongoing issues only furthers the need to bring attention to a long ignored dilemma.
+These new living spaces often attract more affluent "lifestyle renters" while displacing existing working-class families.
+Combined with the lack of affordable housing, the Dallas City Council has had a long and troubled history regarding affordable housing.
+In 2017, the U.S. Department of Housing and Urban Development (HUD) accused Dallas city officials of misusing federal funds.
+These ongoing issues only further the need to bring attention to a long-ignored dilemma.

 In 2022, a version of Casita Triste was created in Los Angeles with the help of L.A. high school students and Craft in America, LA.